 The third week of October I had the privilege of attending the 8th Arab-European Youth Forum.
-The event, jointly organised by the Council of Europe Youth Department, League of Arab States and Egypt’s Ministry of Youth and Sport, took place at Luxor’s International Youth City in Egypt, had he theme
+The event, jointly organised by the Council of Europe Youth Department, League of Arab States and Egypt’s Ministry of Youth and Sport, took place at Luxor’s International Youth City in Egypt, had the theme “Youth and Intercultural Dialogue in the Age of Artificial Intelligence.”

 One of the core goals of the forum was to revitalize youth cooperation between Arab and European regions, especially in addressing the complex social and political challenges we face today.
 This cooperation is likely more important now than it has ever been in recent history, so its continuation after being interrupted for nearly five years due to COVID is a pivotal step.
-With around 80 participants, it promised to leave a significant impact from the start.
+With around 80 participants, educators and volunteers involved, it promised to leave a significant impact from the start.

 The blend of emerging questions surrounding AI, core Human Rights issues and lessons from ancient times intertwined in this event, occasionally at odds, while at the same time emphasizing the universality of human societies through Egypt’s rich history.